linkerd/website/linkerd.io/content/blog/serverless-service-mesh-with-knative.md

 their operation.
 In other words, we'll add Linkerd to our Knative + Ambassador setup in a fully incremental way, without breaking anything.

-Linkerd installation is a two step process.
+Linkerd control plane installation is a two step process.
 First, we'll install the [Linkerd CLI](https://linkerd.io/2/reference/cli/) and then we'll use it to install the Linkerd control plane.

-1. Get the Linkerd CLI
+* **Get the Linkerd CLI**

     The Linkerd CLI can be installed from a script or downloaded from the [releases page](https://github.com/linkerd/linkerd2/releases) on GitHub.